Arlecchino (Genshin Impact): Promotion

 Before miHoYo released Arlecchino as a playable character, she had already gained popularity among players as a charismatic antagonist.
 Even though she did not appear in the game until the Fontaine chapter, a Reddit community dedicated to discussing Arlecchino had accumulated 26,000 members within two years.
 Some players expressed their fondness for the character through cosplay.
 On April 17, 2024, miHoYo released "Song of the Embers", the first fully hand-drawn (rather than Live2D) animated short for Genshin Impact, which depicts Arlecchino's backstory prior to becoming a Fatui Harbinger.
 On April 18, her character teaser "As the Curtain Falls" was released, followed by a combat demonstration trailer, "Cradle Song", on April 23.
 Arlecchino became a playable character in version 4.6, and miHoYo also created her signature weapon, "Crimson Moon's Semblance".
 Alongside her release as a playable character, she was also added as a boss that players could fight weekly.

 Marco Wutz of Sports Illustrated, Gray Pigeon of Game Grapes and Matsushiro Katamura of Japanese site Real Sound all praised the "Song of the Embers" animated short, considering its seven-minute runtime nonetheless full of audiovisual tension, and arguing that it demonstrates miHoYo's "comprehensive strengths beyond game production."
 Gray Piegon said that the song in "Song of the Embers" differed from the Fatui's traditionally sorrowful and somber musical themes, instead featuring gentle vocals to emphasize Arlecchino's struggle to break free from her cage and resist fate; at the climax, the blend of solo female vocals and a children's choir symbolized her moment of enlightenment in overcoming said fate.
 He also praised the soundtrack for Arlecchino's boss battle, describing it as the first time Genshin Impact employed the use of electronic dance music (EDM) as the core of its composition rather than relying on orchestral music as the foundation with EDM as embellishment.
-Screen Rant's Bruno Yonezawa praised the decision to add Arlecchino as a boss, writing that the game had not had a boss that took humanoid form in combat since the Raiden Shogun's boss fight in version 2.5.
+Bruno Yonezawa of Screen Rant praised the decision to add Arlecchino as a boss, writing that the game had not had a boss that took humanoid form in combat since the Raiden Shogun's boss fight in version 2.5.
 He wrote that fighting opponents who are roughly the same size as the player gives a sense of equality in battle.